MicrosoftDocs/dynamics365-guidance/guidance/business-processes/overview.md

 ms.custom: bap-template #Required; don't change.
 ---

-# Business processes in Dynamics 365
+# Overview of end-to-end scenarios and business processes in Dynamics 365

 Dynamics 365 supports many different industries and types of organizations.
 In this section, we provide an overview of end-to-end scenarios that organizations often look for.
 Dynamics 365 is a suite of applications that are designed to help organizations meet the organizational goals aligned to various business processes in specific industries.